OpShin/opshin/ARCHITECTURE.md

 Plutus scripts can be parameterized, meaning that the compiled UPLC contract allows applying additional parameters until it accepts datums/redeemers.
-Defining a parameterized script with eopsin is straightforward - define a validator with more than the necessary amount of parameters.
+Defining a parameterized script with opshin is straightforward - define a validator with more than the necessary amount of parameters.
 The last two/three parameters are always considered the (datum/)redeemer/script context parameters.
 If you intend on writing a parameterized minting script with only two parameters,